Execution guardrails for AI agents

 Implementation guide

-npm install veto-sdk or pip install veto.
-The SDK is open source under Apache 2.0.
+npm install veto-sdk.
+The production TypeScript SDK is open source under Apache-2.0.

 Write declarative YAML policies.
-Or use the dashboard's policy generator to create them from natural language.
+Or use the workspace's policy generator to create them from natural language.
 Policies define which tools are allowed, denied, or require approval, with optional argument-level conditions.

-Two lines of code.
 Import the Veto SDK and wrap your tool functions.
-Your agent code does not change.
+Your agent loop stays intact.
 The model does not know authorization exists.

 Use the CLI to test policies locally.
 Use the playground to simulate tool calls.
 Deploy to production with environment-specific policies for dev, staging, and production.